 The Central American nation is able to adopt such a policy because of the long-standing political and economic stability the country has enjoyed, as well as the strong political and cultural ties it has with its regional neighbour.

 That includes a large population of expats, including investors, remote workers, and retirees, attracted by low violent crime levels and one of the highest levels of English proficiency in the region.
+Recently the government has been making significant efforts to rejuvenate the economy.

-In August, starting a business in Costa Rica was made even more attractive when the government announced new measures to encourage FDI by slashing taxes and easing residency requirements for investors.
+Recently, starting a business in Costa Rica was made even more attractive when the government announced new measures to encourage FDI by slashing taxes and easing residency requirements for investors.
+That same month, a law was also introduced to attract more foreign remote workers to the country.
+The Costa Rican government has also introduced a scheme, known as the Green Protocol, offering more credit for environmentally-friendly businesses.

 Starting a business in Costa Rica: steps to company formation